ImperialCollegeLondon/paricia/docs/validation.md

 ![Selection of the data to validate](images/validation_selector.png)

+!!! tip "Minimise the date range"

+    While the database can handle queries of millions of entries at once, such data will need to be manipulated, pre-analysed for suspicious values and then sent from the server to the browser and included in the table and the plot underneath.
+Therefore, it is important that users choose just the date range they are interested in exploring to minimise the loading times and make the whole process more fluid.

 ## The daily report

-After submitting the data, a table with a daily report is displayed, as well as a plot underneath.
+After submitting the data request, a table with a daily report is displayed, as well as a plot underneath.
 Both are useful to identify suspicious entries in the data that should be either manually fixed or discarded.

 For example, the following image shows that there is a problem in first day, 2023-03-14, by highlighting in red the problematic cell.
-In particular, it shows that, based on the expected time difference between data points (see the description of the [Station](Applications/station.md)), there is only 80% of the data expected for this day.
+In particular, it shows that, based on the expected time difference between data points (taken as the mode of the time difference for all the data in the range), there is only 80% of the data expected for this day.
 In addition, there are 2 suspicious entries on that day.

 ![Daily report showing some suspicious entries](images/validation_table.png)